Summer Aid Options

 Students who have summer eligibility and register for summer coursework will have their aid updated within 2 weeks of enrolling for summer courses.

-Students interested in knowing their summer aid eligibility prior to enrolling should contact One Stop Student Services (email@example.com; 513-556-1000; 2nd Floor University Pavilion or your branch campus location).
+Students interested in knowing their summer aid eligibility prior to enrolling should contact Enrollment Services (firstname.lastname@example.org; 513-556-1000; 2nd Floor University Pavilion, 150 Muntz Hall, or 100 Student Services Bldg).
 Staff can assess eligibility for renewable scholarships, the Federal Pell Grant, or additional loan funding.
 Co-op students may also have unique opportunities to move specific funds from a co-op term.

 The Federal Pell Grant program allows students to utilize unused portions of their grant if they attended part-time and only received a percentage of their term Pell award during any portion of the previous academic year.
+In cases where the full Pell was received fall and spring, a Second Pell is awarded allowing for another term of Pell within the 6-year limit.
+OCOG eligibiity for summer will be based on the upcoming year (v. the past year) based on state rules and may not be determined until well into the summer term.
 Renewable scholarships are generally capped at a set number of semesters of consideration.
 Speak with the coordinator for your renewable scholarship award to determine if you can utilize summer as one of your upcoming, qualifying terms.

 Because your aid eligibility will be determined based on your total summer enrollment, students are advised to sign up for all summer classes (no matter if they are full session or in one of the later summer segments) by the beginning of the summer term.
 In doing so, your maximum aid eligibility can be assured.